-I have a septic tank, can I install a garbage disposal or will it cause problems?
+"I have a septic tank.
+Can I install a garbage disposal or will it cause problems?"

 Food breaks down a lot slower than other matter that goes down the drain.
 Grab a square of toilet paper and make it wet.
 It instantly gets soggy and smaller.
 Now run water over a few chunks of strawberry.
-There’s no breakdown, it just gets a little cleaner.
+There’s no breakdown.
+It just gets a little cleaner.
 Instead of relying on a garbage disposal, start a compost bin.
 Even if you don’t have a garden, you can reuse compost on any plants or trees you have around the home, or share with your neighbors.

-Many people opt to go ahead and get a garbage disposal.
+Many people do opt to go ahead and get a garbage disposal, though.
 It might require more frequent pumping for some families depending on how much they use the disposal — or what they decide to wash down the drain.
 The primary thing to remember is that garbage disposals are not garbage cans.
 Just because you can pop something into your disposal does not mean that it should go into it.
 Most problems occur because of misuse by the owner, not because the septic system cannot handle the extra food matter in the tank.

 - Use cold water when you grind food.
 Cold water will cause any grease or oils to solidify so that they can be chopped.

 - Pour a little dish soap inside the disposal after washing dishes, run for about a minute with some cold water.